trevorkarn/todayilearned/_posts/2024-07-14-that-can-be-arranged.md

 The possible configurations of the 12 hour clock could be mathematically called the "orbit" of the \\(\mathbb{Z}/24\\) action on the clock.
 Notice the fact that the size of the "stabilizer" is \\(2\\), the size of the "orbit" is \\(12\\), and the size of the group is \\(24 = 2 \cdot 12\\).

 This is not a coincidence!
-The so-called "orbit stabilizer theorem" says that the size of the orbit, times the size of the stabilizer will *always* be the size of the group.
+The so-called "orbit stabilizer theorem" says that the size of the orbit times the size of the stabilizer will *always* be the size of the group.

 # Bringing it back to "that" and "Mississippi"

 When we talk about rearrangements of a bunch of letters, there is a specific group we want to bring into the picture.
 That group is called the "symmetric group."
 While all groups encode symmetry, the "symmetric group" is in some sense the "biggest, most symmetric of all the symmetries."
 There is a way to say that precisely, but it isn't important to us right now, so I don't want to worry about it.
+If you are really worried about it, you can think of the symmetric group as encoding the symmetries of all ways to shuffle a deck of cards.
 The operation is to rearrange rearrangements.
 Meta!

 In the same way that I defined \\(\mathbb{Z}/24\\) as the symmetries of hours in the day, the symmetric group tells us all the ways to rearrange the letters in a word with distinct letters.